-The staff recommends that the Commission adopt the following resolution:

-I. Approval with Conditions.

-The Commission hereby GRANTS a permit, subject to the conditions below, for the proposed development on the grounds that the development, located between the nearest public roadway and the shoreline, will be in conformity with the provisions of Chapter 3 of the California Coastal Act of 1976 including the public access and recreation policies of Chapter 3, will not prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3 of the Coastal Act, and will not have any significant adverse effects on the environment within the meaning of the California Environmental Quality Act.
+Staff recommends that the Commission APPROVE the amendment application with special conditions.
+MOTION I move that the Commission approve CDP Amendment #5-98-183-A1 pursuant to the staff recommendation.
+Staff recommends a YES vote.
+Passage of this motion will result in adoption of the following resolution and findings.
+The motion passes only by affirmative vote of a majority of the Commissioners present.
+RESOLUTION I. APPROVAL WITH CONDITIONS The Commission hereby APPROVES the amendment to Coastal Development Permit 5-98-183, subject to the conditions below, for the proposed development on the grounds that the development will be in conformity with the provisions of Chapter 3 of the California Coastal Act of 1976, is located between the sea and the first public road nearest the shoreline and is in conformance with the public access and public recreational policies of Chapter 3 of the Coastal Act, will not prejudice the ability of the local government having 5-98-183-A1 (ETCO Development, Inc.) Page 3 of 7 jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3 of the Coastal Act, and will not have any significant adverse effects on the environment within the meaning of the California Environmental Quality Act.
+II.
+STANDARD CONDITIONS: